To create the perfect autumn garden you need to focus on foliage colour.

 The colour spectrum of autumn is one worth planning for, when the flamboyant hues of summer have passed, the natural tones of this particularly special season set in.
 When planning your autumn garden, foliage is the real star but don’t forget to incorporate berries as well for an additional splash of colour.
 Not only do they look great, they also provide food for wildlife.
 Autumnal tones of natural ochres, vibrant maroons and vivid reds from shrubs and trees can been combined with late flowering perennials for an added accent.

 Here at the Big Plant Nursery we love autumn, for its changing colours.
 Acers, or Japanese Maples, are renowned for their seasonal shades and come in many shapes and sizes.
 We have a vast selection of Acers available through the Big Plant Nursery that would complement any garden.
 Changing colour week by week, some of our favourites are: Sango Kaku, Fireglow, and Emerald Lace.
-To find out more about planting at this time of year click here.

 Top six plants for autumn colour